akmamil/webproject/README.md

 # Our Mission
 At CareConnect, we're dedicated to making healthcare and daily essentials accessible for seniors and individuals with disabilities.
-Our goal is to improve the quality of life by providing reliable, professional, and convenient services right to your doorstep.
+Our goal is to improve the quality of life by providing reliable, professional, and convenient services right to your doorstep!